Last updated: May 08, 2025

 Cons of a cash out refinance

-2. Closing costs: Just like when you initially obtained your mortgage, a cash out refinance may come with closing costs.
+Just like when you initially obtained your mortgage, a cash out refinance may come with closing costs.
 These costs might include application fees, appraisal fees, origination fees, and more.
-It’s important to consider these expenses and determine if the long-term benefits outweigh the upfront costs.
-Some lenders may simplify this decision for you by offering no closing cost refinance options.
+While they’ll typically be around 2-5% of your loan amount, they can be affected by factors such as your credit score, your equity, your home appraisal, your location, or your lender.
+Some lenders, like Discover Home Loans, may simplify this decision by offering no closing cost refinance options.

-3. Risking your home: Your home serves as collateral for your mortgage.
-With a cash out refinance, you’re increasing your loan amount, which may lead to an increased risk of foreclosure if you’re unable to meet your mortgage obligations.
+A cash out refinance increases your loan amount, which may increase the risk of foreclosure if you’re unable to meet your mortgage obligations.

-4. Resetting the loan term: If you’ve been repaying your mortgage for a significant amount of time already, you may have made progress towards the goal of owning your home outright.
-By refinancing, you’ll reset the loan term and potentially extend the time it takes to pay off your mortgage.
-This may result in paying more interest over the long term, so make sure to consider how a cash out refinance might help you achieve your goals before you apply.
+By refinancing, you may reset the loan term and potentially extend the time it takes to pay off your mortgage.
+This may result in paying more interest over the long term.

 The cash out refinance process

-The amount of time it takes to complete the process will vary by lender.
-If you choose to apply with Discover, the timeline breaks down like this:
+The time it takes to complete the refinance process will vary by lender.
+If you choose to apply with Discover, DHL loans typically fund in an average of 5-7 weeks.

 What are alternatives to a cash out refinance?